 The fact that Theodore Dreiser joined the Communist Party in 1945, and openly applauded the regime of Joseph Stalin during the genocides of Stalin’s Great Terror and nonaggression pact with Hitler, sealed the studio’s disinterest.
 As far as Paramount was concerned, Stevens’ proposal was a big no.

 A Place in the Sun

-Whether it was the threat of two lawsuits Stevens dangled before the studio, or his enthusiasm for the project finally wore off on the Paramount big wigs, the studio finally relented.
-With a $2.5 million budget, George Stevens moved forward with his version of An American Tragedy, eventually changing the title to A Place in the Sun.
+Whether it was the threat of two lawsuits Stevens dangled before the studio, or that his enthusiasm for the project finally wore off on the studio executives, Paramount finally relented.
+With a $2.5 million budget, George Stevens moved forward with his film version of An American Tragedy, eventually changing the title to A Place in the Sun.

 Stevens easily decided on new screen sensation Montgomery Clift for the George Eastman role.
-And the sweet society girl in his film, Angela Vickers, was also easy casting.
-Stevens needed an actress who, in his own words
+The sweet society girl in his film, Angela Vickers, was also easy casting.
+Stevens needed an actress who, in his own words:

 “…must be a ‘dream girl,’ the kind of a girl that a young man could see at first glance, and find his eyes so fixed upon her that his attention will not turn, nor can it be turned elsewhere.
 She looks and seems to be the personification of a young man’s ideal.
 Her beauty and poise as well as her wealth and background, must give to this young man the impression that she is unattainable, so that when he discovers that this is not so and that he can have her, he is willing to commit murder and does…”